 As a school we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils.
-If a child has behavioural difficulties a Pastoral Support Plan

-(PSP) or Individual Behaviour Plan (IBP) may be written by the Inclusion Manager alongside the child and parents to identify the specific issues, put relevant support in place and set targets.
+If a child has behavioural difficulties a Pastoral Support Plan (PSP) may be written alongside the child and parents to identify the specific issues, put relevant support in place and set targets.